TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 > - The attribute name MUST be `role`;
 > - The attribute value MUST allow a token list as the value;
 > - The appearance of the name literal of any concrete WAI-ARIA [role](https://www.w3.org/TR/wai-aria-1.1/#dfn-role) as one of these tokens MUST NOT in and of itself make the attribute value illegal in the host-language syntax; and
 > - The first name literal of a non-abstract WAI-ARIA role in the list of tokens in the role attribute defines the role according to which the user agent MUST process the element.
-User Agent processing for roles is defined in the [Core Accessibility API Mappings](https://www.w3.org/TR/core-aam-1.1/).
+User Agent processing for roles is defined in the [Core Accessibility API Mappings 1.1](https://www.w3.org/TR/core-aam-1.1/).

-Clauses 8.1 Role Attribute of WAI-ARIA versions 1.2 and 1.3 provides almost the similar description:
+Clauses 8.1 Role Attribute of WAI-ARIA versions 1.2 and 1.3 provides almost the same description:

 > - The attribute value MUST allow a token list as the value;
 > - The appearance of the name literal of any concrete WAI-ARIA [role](https://www.w3.org/TR/wai-aria-1.2/#dfn-role) as one of these tokens MUST NOT in and of itself make the attribute value illegal in the host-language syntax; and
 > - The first name literal of a non-abstract WAI-ARIA role in the list of tokens in the role attribute defines the role according to which the user agent MUST process the element.
-User Agent processing for roles is defined in the Core Accessibility API Mappings [CORE-AAM-1.2](https://www.w3.org/TR/core-aam-1.2/).
+User Agent processing for roles is defined in the [Core Accessibility API Mappings 1.2](https://www.w3.org/TR/core-aam-1.2/).

 Since all versions of WAI-ARIA refers to other documentation, let is read it now.